 Lighting for Film will cover all of the tools and techniques necessary to create proper lighting while shooting on location.
 The course teaches how to set-up and light for a variety of situations and moods.
 Prerequisite: DFM 101.
+A studio course.
 3 credits.